-Upwork has a stats of how many proposals are already submitted for a job.
-If there are already tons of people who have already applied for the job, there is no point in adding one more unless there is a very good reason for it which is if you are invited to submit a proposal.
+Upwork has stats of how many proposals are already submitted for a job.
+If there are already tons of people who have already applied for it, there is no point in adding one more.
+Unless you can have an excellent reason for it, which is if you are invited to submit a proposal.

-Never apply to a job which has 50+ proposals in Upwork because the chance of your proposal seen by the client is less than 2%.
+Never apply to a job that has 50+ proposals in Upwork.
+The reason is, the chance of your proposal seen by the client is less than 2%.

-I am not making a general statement to only apply when the proposals are less than 5 or between 15 and 20.
-Apply your own judgment to see what works best for the kind of projects that you are applying to.
+I am not making a general statement only to apply when the proposals are less than five or between 15 and 20.
+Apply your judgment to see what works best for the kind of projects that you are applying to.

-Some projects will have lot more proposals than others and so opt for those that have fewer proposals to increases your chance of interacting with the client.
+Some projects will have a lot more proposals than others.
+So opt for those that have fewer proposals to increases your chance of interacting with the client.

 Mistake 3: Proposing within the client budget

-The budget should not be taken as the maximum client is willing to pay but it is more of a ballpark figure.
-The client puts a budget just to make sure they aren’t ripped off.
+The budget should not be taken as the maximum client is willing to pay, but it is more of a ballpark figure.
+The client puts a budget to make sure they aren’t ripped off.

 See how one of my recent clients paid over his budget.

-If you always try to keep things within the client budget, the project may not become feasible for you with quality standards that you wish to follow.
-At times in your proposal, you have to convince the client how it is not feasible to get things done within the budget they have set and how they need to extend their budget.
+If you always try to keep things within the client’s budget, the project may not become feasible for you with quality standards that you wish to follow.
+At times in the proposal, you have to convince the client.
+Moreover, explain how it is not possible to get things done within the budget they have set.
+Why and how they need to extend their budget.

 Mistake 4: Copy paste cover letter

-There is a limit to the number of connects an Upwork account can have which means there is a limited number of Proposal one can submit.
+Upwork limits the number of connects an account can have, which means there is a limited number of proposals one can submit.

-I see the copy paste proposal is a side effect of seeing too many proposals are submitted in a very short span of time on some jobs which make new freelancer to commit the same mistake of what others are making to keep a copy of the proposal that can be used to paste for similar kind of projects and do it in few seconds.
+I see the copy-paste proposal is a side effect of seeing too many proposals are submitted in a very short time on many jobs.
+So, the new freelancers commit the same mistake what others are making to keep a copy of the proposal that can be used to paste for similar kind of projects.

-You can speed up the process of submitting proposal using RSS but never copy paste the proposal.
-Instead of doing a copy paste of proposal, move to a better niche where you can take the time to craft your proposal.
+You can speed up the process of submitting a proposal using RSS but never copy-paste the proposal.
+Instead of doing a copy-paste of the proposal, move to a better niche where you can take the time to craft a proposal.

 Mistake 5: Assuming it is only for the experienced freelancers

-New freelancers on Upwork wins clients on a daily basis and if you assume it works only for seasoned and experienced freelancers who can dominate the freelancing world, you are completely wrong.
+New freelancers try to apply on jobs that they find is simple and is the next most common of Upwork proposal mistakes.
+New freelancers on Upwork wins clients daily.
+If you assume it works only for seasoned and experienced freelancers who can dominate the freelancing world, you are entirely wrong.

-Sites like Upwork is neither a price war with everything getting cheaper nor it is for only for the established freelancer.
+Sites like Upwork is neither a price war for everything getting cheaper nor it is only for the established freelancer.
 It is a marketplace for clients to share their requirements and freelancers to show their talent and expertise.

-My hourly rate has always been on the rise and since my move from Elance to Upwork, it has gone up from $25 to $35 which confirms that it is all about providing value and quality and not a price war.
+My hourly rate has always been on the rise.
+Since my move from Elance to Upwork, it has gone up from $25.
+It confirms it is all about providing value and quality.

 Mistake 6: Not Structuring a better profile

-People waste so much time building a Facebook profile but when it comes to Upwork, they rush into it.
-There are many parts of the profile and you have to make sure every part of the profile is complete including tests.
+People waste so much time building a Facebook profile, but when it comes to Upwork, they rush into it.
+There are many parts of the profile, and you have to make sure every part of the profile is complete.

 Here I have a complete article on how to structure your Upwork profile.

-Mistake 7: Not writing the proposal from clients point of view
+Mistake 7: Not writing the proposal from a client’s point of view

-Last but by far the most important aspect of any proposal is to be able to write an Upwork proposal from the client’s point of view, his or her goals for a website.
+The most crucial aspect of any proposal is to be able to write an Upwork proposal from the client’s point of view.
+How you can achieve his or her goals for a website.

 “I make SEO friendly websites.”